-Endocrine therapy for early-stage HR+ breast cancer is witnessing significant advancements and moving away from the one-size-fits-all approach.
+Endocrine therapy treatment for early-stage HR+ breast cancer is witnessing significant advances and moving away from the one-size-fits-all approach.
 Recent trials and genomic assays have paved the way for more tailored and targeted treatments that could improve outcomes for high-risk patients and deescalate treatment recommendations for low and intermediate-risk ones.
 Let’s delve into the new developments and directions in endocrine therapy, highlighting the practical applications and potential implications for breast cancer patients and those at high risk of developing the disease.

 - Tailored treatment durations